HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Introduction

-We claim the following contributions: \begin{itemize} \item[(1)] A framework that extends attention-aware visualization to collaborative, multi-user immersive settings through three fundamental research questions to establish a systematic design space for such systems; \item[(2)] HeedVision as a research artifact that instantiates and validates one possible approach within this design space, demonstrating feasibility and context-dependent benefits of collaborative attention awareness; and \item[(3)] Empirical evidence showing when collective attention visualization helps versus hinders collaborative coordination in spatial visual-search tasks, providing early insights into the contextual factors that determine CAAV effectiveness.
+We claim the following contributions: \begin{itemize} \item[(1)] A design space for collaborative attention-aware visualization, extending AAV to multi-user immersive settings through three research questions that organize capture, recording, and display alternatives for collective attention; \item[(2)] \textsc{HeedVision}, a WebXR research prototype built with React Three Fiber that instantiates the world-space embedded configuration, complemented by proof-of-concept implementations of the remaining three design space quadrants that illustrate the framework's breadth, though these use local synchronization rather than networked collaboration and have not been formally evaluated; and \item[(3)] Empirical evidence from an exploratory study showing when collective attention visualization helps versus hinders collaborative coordination, revealing context-dependent benefits that depend on the structure of the visualization environment. \end{itemize}